 Career transition: step-by-step

-When you want to get promoted or transition to a better job, there are more than one way to make it happen.
-By default, most employees would think of the traditional career path, that is, applying for a position one level up from their current job, but I invite you to consider alternatives and get a 3D overview of possibilities before you embark on the journey.
+If you want to get a promotion or transition to a better job, there is more than one way to make it happen.
+As a general rule, most employees would envision the traditional career path, that is, applying for a position one level up from their current job, but I invite you to consider alternatives and get a 3D overview of possibilities before you embark on the journey.

 A career move is just that – a path from point A (your current role) to point B (your desired role), and you can reach the destination by different “means of transportation”, so to speak.
 I will describe them in ascending order based on two factors:

-• Distance between the current and desired jobs (how much effort you will need to shift)
+• the gap between the current and desired jobs (how much effort you will need to shift)

 Let’s explore this further.